Foreign aid weakened Pakistan: PM

 “We became an import-led economy and Pakistan started relying on foreign aid,” he said.
 “We didn’t recognise our power.”
 Whenever someone starts to depend on crutches, his physique deteriorates, he added.
 PM Khan used this example to state that God has made nations in a similar way, adding that when they learn to struggle and rise above hurdles, they prevail in the end.

-He paid tribute to the Pakistan Navy for the launch of the ship lift and transfer system, which he said would prove to be fruitful in generating economic activity.
+He paid tribute to Pakistan Navy for the launch of ship lift and transfer system, which he said would prove to be fruitful in generating economic activity.